-Course Guidelines Math 121C Dr. R. Beezer Spring 2000
+Course Guidelines Math 121 Dr. R. Beezer Summer 2002

 Text We will be using Calculus (2nd edition) by G.L.
 Bradley and K.J.
 Smith.
 We will cover material from Chapters 1 through 4 - see the attached tentative schedule for the exact sections covered.
-There is also a packet of modules and reading assignments to purchase from the Bookstore.
 The Student Survival & Solutions Manual is available as an optional text.